Sakura Drops

-"Sakura Drops" (SAKURAドロップス, Sakura Doroppusu) is a song by Japanese musician Hikaru Utada.
+"Sakura Drops" (SAKURAドロップス, Sakura Doroppusu) is a song recorded by Japanese-American musician Hikaru Utada for their album Deep River (2002).
 It was released as a double A-side single with the song "Letters" on May 9, 2002.

 Background and development

 Since they debuted as a musician in 1998, Utada had worked as the primary or sole songwriter for their music.
 Beginning with their second album Distance (2001), Utada began to co-arrange songs, such as "Wait & See (Risk)", "Distance" and "Kettobase!"
 The bonus track on Distance, "Hayatochi-Remix", was arranged entirely by Utada.
 In March 2002, Hikaru Utada released "Hikari", the theme song for the game Kingdom Hearts.
 "Sakura Drops" was first announced as the theme song for the drama First Love in mid-February.

 Promotion and release

 The song was used as the theme song for the TBS drama First Love, starring Atsuro Watabe and Kyoko Fukada.
 This was Utada's third composition to be used as a drama theme song, after "First Love" was used for Majo no Jōken (1999), and "Can You Keep a Secret?" for Hero (2001).
 The drama first aired in Japan on April 17, 2002.

 On May 13, 2002, Utada performed the song live at Hey!
 Hey!
 Hey!
 Music Champ, a week before they performed the single's second A-side "Letters".

-Utada performed the song during their Hikaru no 5 Budokan residency show in 2004, at their Utada United 2006 Japanese tour, during their international tour Utada: In the Flesh 2010 and at their two date concert series Wild Life in December 2010.
+Utada performed the song during their Hikaru no 5 Budokan residency show in 2004, at their Utada United 2006 Japanese tour, during their international tour Utada: In the Flesh 2010, and at their two date concert series Wild Life in December 2010.

 The song was noticed for its digital success in the burgeoning ringtone market in Japan, with 29% of the revenue they had received from the song coming from ringtones.